yaoxin1995/covid19-update-server/notification-service/README.md

 `USER_CHAT_ID`.
 These variables can be included into the `WELCOME_MESSAGE` and `UNKNOWN_MESSAGE` message strings to let the responses appear being more personalized to the user.

+If you want to get more insights check out the [documentation](docs/documentation.md).

 ## Environment Variables

 The behavior of the application can be determined by setting some environment variables.